$x-y$ swap for $(2,2p+1)$ minimal string: swapped spectral curve and correlation numbers

 and the same bidifferential $B$ provides a system of $n$-differentials $\check{\omega}_{g,n}$ such that the following transform\footnote{Note that degree of the $T$ polynomial is proportional to Liouville momentum for the corresponding tachyon: $P_{1,-k} = \frac{i b}{4}(2p+1-2k)$}

 coincides with $A^g_{n,\text{singular}}$ defined in \eqref{agndef} (up to overall normalization).

+As of now this statement is a conjecture --- the general proof is lacking.
+However, this nontrivial coincidence was verified for all examples explicitly studied in the literature before; we will provide the answers in what follows.
 We note that a similar in spirit statement has already appeared in the literature (although in a different description of minimal gravity dual) in \cite{Belavin:2015ffa}, although the relation is not so clear and in this case agreement with the ``resonance transformations'' approach was not complete.